VyacheslavPritykin/Sitecore-Cache-Observer/README.md

 ### Setup SignalR
 Sitecore Cache Observer uses [SignalR](http://www.asp.net/signalr) for live updates and SignalR needs to be initialized as an OWIN middleware.

-If you dont have configured OWIN in you Sitecore instance, then the easiest way to make Sitecore Cache Observer work is to install [Sitecore SignalR](https://github.com/VyacheslavPritykin/Sitecore-SignalR) nuget package:
+If you don't have configured OWIN in your Sitecore instance, then the easiest way to make Sitecore Cache Observer work is to install [Sitecore SignalR](https://github.com/VyacheslavPritykin/Sitecore-SignalR) nuget package:

 ```